OISF/suricata/doc/userguide/lua/libs/ssh.rst

   local ssh = require("suricata.ssh")

+If you want to use hassh, you can either set suricata.yaml option ``app-layer.protocols.ssh.hass`` to true, or use the ``suricata.hassh`` library which is the ``suricata.ssh`` library but tells Suricata to enable hassh.

 For use in rule matching, the rule must **hook** into a SSH transaction state.
 Available states are listed in :ref:`ssh-hooks`.
 For example: